 A generation ago, buyers didn't care about a home's technological capabilities.
 Either it had cable hookups or it didn't.
-Today, buyers want to know about the home's technology.
-They want to hear about cell service and Internet, not cable and telephone.
+Today, buyers want to know about tech.
+They want to hear about wireless service and internet, not cable and telephone.

 "Most young homebuyers laugh at a landline phone, and even if they buy a house that has a jack, it is rarely used," Cardillo says.

-In some cases, a house's appeal can be increased or diminished because of the strength of a mobile carrier's signal or its Internet service provider options, Cardillo says.
-While cell phone and Internet services are out of the seller's hands, Cardillo says sellers or their agents should be prepared to field questions on that front.
+In some cases, a house's appeal can be increased or diminished because of the strength of a mobile carrier's signal or its internet service provider options.
+While cellphone and internet services are out of the seller's hands, Cardillo says sellers or their agents should be prepared to field questions on that front.